Guide for spectators and photographers

 - Bring your camera and take all the pictures you want!

-- If you can, check in with the Race Organiser(s) who may well be able to advise you on a good spot to sit.
+- PLEASE, check in with the Race Organiser(s) who may well be able to advise you on a good spot to position yourself.

 - If you have a noiseless shutter, please use it especially if you’re using a ‘motor wind’ or you’re taking ‘bursts’ of images.